idobenshaul10/SoftPandas/README.md

    - ~~if a column is Nan, just ignore it~~
    - If value isn't there, it shouldn't pass condition - similar to normal querying
 4. Add handling of multiple queries - ATM if it's more than one predicate, it'll crash.
+5. Add indices instead of cosine - it's too slow
-5. Batching of initial encoding -
+6. Batching of initial encoding -
    - don't do it one by one
    - ~~use device (cuda, mps, tpu, etc.)~~